The Quick, Neat Guide to Layering Men’s Clothes

 The quickest way to ensure that you’re good at layering your articles of clothing, taking them from separate entities to one unified, complete outfit, is that you have a versatile inner layer.
 An oxford cloth button down shirt, for example, provides a white collar that goes with just about anything you can buy to put over it.

 But let’s stick to Vinatge1946.
-Our Vintage Henley Mushroom is an ideal item for a bottom layer: it has a neutral color, it adds some texture (without distracting from the top layer), and it adds long-sleeve warmth.
-Our Retro Stretch Polo White accomplishes the same things, only with short sleeves.
+Our Vintage Henley in Mushroom is an ideal item for a bottom layer: it has a neutral color, it adds some texture (without distracting from the top layer), and it adds long-sleeve warmth.
+Our Retro Stretch Polo in White accomplishes the same things, only with short sleeves.

 Make sure that these items fit you snugly without being stifling, because you’ll want that snug fit when you add a second layer on top.